Fair Jobs Code - procurement guidelines for departments and agencies

 including - including but not limited to.

-Minister - the Minister for Industry Support and Recovery.
+Minister - the Minister for Jobs and Industry.

-significant business expansion grant - a grant from a Victorian Government agency with a value of $500,000 or more (exclusive of GST) and where the key milestones under the grant agreement specify that the business will deliver new jobs.
+significant business expansion grant - a grant from a Victorian Government agency with a value of $500,000 or more (exclusive of GST) and where the key milestones under the grant agreement specifies that the business will direct the funding towards direct employment costs of the business and will, as a result of the funding increase the number of employees engaged by the business.

-significant subcontractor - an entity engaged, or to be engaged, under a subcontract directly with a supplier, where the value of that subcontract is $10 million or more (exclusive of GST).
+significant subcontractor - an entity engaged, or to be engaged, under a subcontract directly with a supplier for a threshold or high value procurement contract, where the value of that subcontract is $1 million or more (exclusive of GST).

 Standing Offer Arrangement - means an agreement with a supplier or group of suppliers engaged under contract to provide goods or services in a defined future period.